INTERVIEW WITH CHRIS LUQUETTE FROM THE BAND, FRANK SOLIVAN AND DIRTY KITCHEN

 CHRIS: We’ve got a great crew, Frank and I, plus Mike Munford and Jeremy Middleton.
 Best dudes I’ve known.
-On the musical front, I get inspired every day playing with these guys.
-On the personal level we have great hangouts and good times.
+On the musical front, I get inspired every day by playing with these guys.
+On a personal level, we have great hangouts and good times.

 Dirt?
-Hardly any….well, maybe once of us has a hankering for too much salty fried chicken.
+Hardly any….well, maybe one of us has a hankering for too much salty fried chicken.
 But what are you going to do?!

 CHRIS: Yep.
 Haven’t had the time or resources yet.
 But it’s not far off.

 SANDI: Do you have a solo record out or have you thought about doing one?

 CHRIS: I have one recorded and in the can.
 Hoping for a 2018 release.

 SANDI: Are you a songwriter?
 How long?
 Favorite song you have written?
 Do you belong to any great songwriting organizations?